(888) 552-6760 SCHEDULE AN APPOINTMENT

 This page was updated on June 23, 2022.

 For example, tumors in the larynx or pharynx may be discovered as a lump in the throat.
-Cancer in the mouth may cause sores in the mouth or swelling of the jaw.
+Cancer in the mouth may cause sores in the mouth that won't heal or swelling of the jaw.

-In addition to physical signs of head and neck cancer, these tumors often cause symptoms that are similar to less serious conditions, like the common cold.
-Changes in voice, headaches, sore throat or a cough may be symptoms of throat cancer.
-Other head and neck cancer symptoms include pain or ringing in the ears.
+In addition to physical signs of head and neck cancer, these tumors may cause symptoms that are similar to less serious conditions, like the common cold.
+Changes in voice, headaches, sore throat or a cough may be symptoms of throat cancer, but may also result from a variety of viruses or other conditions, so it's important to see a doctor who can diagnose the cause of these symptoms.

-• A lump in the nose, neck or throat, with or without pain
+• A lump in the nose, neck, jaw or throat, with or without pain

 • A persistent sore throat